Wold Decomposition and C*-envelopes of Self-Similar Semigroup Actions on Graphs: Introduction

 \section{Introduction}

-Self-similar graphs were first studied by Exel and Pardo \cite{EP2017}.
-A self-similar graph encodes a two-way action between a directed graph and a group.
-It is built upon the works of \cite{Nekrashevych2005} on self-similar groups, originated from the study of Grigorchuk groups in geometric group theory.
-It turns out that the natural construction in \cite{EP2017} produces a class of interesting and imporant operator algebras, which embraces Katsura and Nekrashevych C*-algebras (\cite{Katsura2008, Nekrashevych2005, Nekrashevych2009}).
-This has been extensively generalized to other contexts recently.
-See, for example, \cite{ABRW19, LRRW17, LY2022, LY2019}.

-In this paper, we initiate the study of non-selfadjoint operator algebras associated to self-similar actions of \textit{semigroups} on directed graphs.
-Specifically, the goal of this paper is two-fold.
-First, we derive a Wold-type decomposition to better understand the representations of such self-similar graphs.
-This can be applied to the class of `classical' Baumslag-Solitar semigroups, which is an important class of semigroups in the study of semigroup C*-algebras \cite{ABCD2021, Spielberg2012}.
-Second, we use the Wold decomposition to study the C*-envelope of the non-selfadjoint operator algebra associated with a self-similar graph.

-The classical Wold decomposition traces back to the work of von Neumann.
-It states an isometric operator on a Hilbert space can be decomposed as a direct sum of a unitary and multiples of the unilateral shift.
-This important result has many applications in operator theory and operator algebras.
-It has been generalized and applied in many different contexts (see for example, doubly-commuting isometries \cite{Sarkar2014, Slocinski1980}, a pair of commuting isometries \cite{Popovici2004}, row isometries \cite{Popescu1998_Wold}, Toeplitz-Cuntz-Kreiger families of directed graphs \cite{DDL2019, JK2005}, and product systems \cite{SZ2008}).

-This paper is motivated by the recent work of the first named author \cite{BLi2022} on odometer semigroups, which is a special class of self-similar actions of $\mathbb{N}$ acting on a single-vertex graph.
-We extend this result to all self-similar actions of $\mathbb{N}$ acting on a directed graph.
-We then use the Wold decomposition of the representations to study the C*-envelope of its non-selfadjoint operator algebra.
-Arveson \cite{ArvesonSubalgI} first conjectured that each non-selfadjoint operator algebra is embedded inside a smallest C*-algebra, which he called the C*-envelope.
-The existence of C*-envelope is proved by Hamana \cite{Hamana1979} (see also \cite{DK2015}).
-Computing the C*-envelopes of various operator algebras is an active area of research \cite{DK2011, DM2017, MS1998}, and in particular, dynamics arising from semigroups \cite{DFK2014, Humeniuk2020, BLi2021}.
-Recently, Sehnem \cite{Sehnem2022} proved that the C*-envelope of the tensor algebra of a sub-semigroup of a group is the boundary quotient C*-algebra, using the coaction technique introduced in the recent work of Dor-on et al. \cite{DKKLL2022}.
+Every non-selfadjoint operator algebra is embedded inside the smallest C*-algebra, known as its C*-envelope.
+Computing the C*-envelopes of various operator algebras is an active area of research \cite{DK2011, DM2017, MS1998} since Arveson first introduced this concept in \cite{ArvesonSubalgI}.
+In particular, many non-selfadjoint operator algebras arise from semigroup dynamics \cite{DFK2014, Humeniuk2020, BLi2021}.
+One major conjecture in the study of semigroup C*-algebra is the question of whether the C*-envelope of {a} non-selfadjoint semigroup operator algebra is the boundary quotient C*-algebra.
+Significant progress towards this problem was made by Sehnem recently \cite{Sehnem2022}, where she proved that the C*-envelope of the tensor algebra of a sub-semigroup of a group is the boundary quotient C*-algebra, using the coaction technique introduced in the recent work of Dor-on et al. \cite{DKKLL2022}.
+It is worth mentioning that the main result of \cite{Sehnem2022} has been generalized and simplified very recently in \cite{BBD2023}.
+However, the C*-envelope of the universal non-selfadjoint semigroup operator algebra remains open.